onezach/wish/README.md

     hello world 2
     wish>

+Users also have the capability to view their wish history with the hist command.

+    wish> clear
+    wish> hist
+    loop 2 echo hello world $loop
+    clear
+    wish>

+Users can also clear their history using the chist command.

-There is also batch mode which is comparable to running a bash script.
-One simply needs to call wish, passing the batch file as an argument
+Finally, there is batch mode which is comparable to running a bash script.
+One simply needs to call wish, passing the batch file as an argument.

     ./wish batch.txt

 All wish needs is to be compiled and executed, and it can do most of a normal shell would otherwise be able to do.
 Future changes will enhance wish with better streamlined code and more customizability for the user.
+Revamping to this README will also happen soon.